P1P3TT1/desktop-story/README.md

-> This project is a work in progress that was put together using AI.
+> This is a work in progress that was put together using Claude Sonnet 4.
+I was intrigued on the idea of creating web-based storytelling that would not be in a traditional form of just pages and plain text.
+AI is a nice way to test things with small effort. -Pipe

 # Desktop Story - Interactive Fiction Experience